Strata Global

 Geosynthetics like geocells, geogrids and geotextiles are widely used for soil stabilization and road reinforcement in mining operations.

 An application of geocells is its use in creating a “beam effect.” ie. boosting load capacity and evenly distributing vertical pressure horizontally across the road’s width.
 The effect is achieved when geocells are integrated into the base layer of a haul road.
-This maintains a reliable and durable solution for navigating challenging terrains, providing robust support for the heaviest haul trucks.
-The beam effect also enhances the overall stability and longevity of haul roads, mitigating issues like washouts and sinking.
+This ensures a dependable and long-lasting solution for traversing difficult terrains, offering strong support for the heaviest haul trucks.
+Additionally, the beam effect improves the overall stability and lifespan of haul roads, reducing problems such as washouts and sinking.

 Furthermore, the incorporation of geocells in haul roads locks solids and aggregates in place, providing soil stabilization and reducing maintenance needs in mining.

 Geotextiles separate the subgrade soil from the aggregate layer, and stop mixing, which could weaken the structural integrity of the roads by causing compaction and uneven settling.
 Geotextiles also quickly divert the excess water from the road structure, limiting the weakening of the road foundation and leading to erosion control.
-On the other hand, high tensile strength of geogrids allows it to resist deformation under heavy loads, ensuring the integrity of haul roads.
-It also provides reinforcement to the subgrade layer, reducing the risk of surface degradation.
+The exceptional high tensile strength of geogrids aids in resisting deformation when subjected to heavy loads, thereby preserving the integrity of haul roads.
+It strengthens the subgrade layer, reducing the likelihood of surface damage or premature wear.

 What are the environmental impacts of haul roads?